-- Pour condensed milk and melted butter in pie mixture and mix until smooth.
+- Pour condensed milk and melted butter into the pie mixture and mix until smooth.

 - Pour mixture into unbaked pie shells.

-- Bake at 425 degrees F for 15 minutes and then at 350 degrees F for an additional 30to 40 minutes or until the center is not runny.
+- Bake at 425 degrees F for 15 minutes, then at 350 degrees F for an additional 30 to 40 minutes or until the center is not runny.